benlue/sql-soar/README.md

     soar.del('Person', {age: 18}, callback);

 As you can see the CRUD (create, read, update and delete) operations can be done in a very simple and intuitive way.
-However, the APIs explained above are just handy functions.
+However, the features shown above are just handy functions.
 They all invoke the _execute()_ function to do their jobs.
-If you want to issue a query with very complicated WHERE clauses, do table joins or do things in transactions and so forth, you'll need to do it with _execute()_.
+If you need to specify very complicated WHERE clauses, do table joins or do things in transactions and so forth, you'll need to do it with the _execute()_ function.
 The _execute()_ function is very powerful and probably too sophisticated for this 5 minutes guide.
 If you're interested, please refer to the [_execute()_](#soarExecute) API.

 ## Installation